Dehydration in Winter: Why It Happens and How to Prevent It

 Indoor heating systems can reduce humidity levels, contributing to dehydration.
 Use humidifiers to add moisture to the air, especially in rooms where you spend a lot of time.

 Dry skin is a common winter issue.
-Moisturize your skin regularly to prevent excessive water loss through the skin.
+Moisturise your skin regularly to prevent excessive water loss through the skin.
 This can help maintain proper hydration levels.

 Dress in Layers: